vippsas/vipps-partner-api/vipps-partner-api.md

-1. The partner prefills the PO using [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct) and get a link to the prefilled PO on [portal.vipps.no](https://portal.vipps.no).
+1. The partner prefills the PO using [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct) and gets a link to the prefilled PO on [portal.vipps.no](https://portal.vipps.no).
 2. The merchant uses the link to the prefilled PO, logs in with BankID on